Dave-team/Knowledge-base/Project management.md

         - Ticket quality will increase the more things are discussed with people from around the business
     - In general, aim for high impact and urgent issues.
     - Tickets can still be deprioritized during the sprint: ill defined tickets or technically not feasible, internal data team work is priority, lack of resources
+    - If parts of a ticket take up more time than expected, put it in a seperate ticket.
+You wouldn't want tickets to be stuck because of one issue
+    - Huge projects should be broken down into projects with milestones.
+E.g. integration tickets should be broken down into many different parts
 - Point issues depending on the amount of complexity
     - Very complex projects should be broken down
     - Projects that are very new shouldn't be scoped too much.
 Instead, make it a task to understand the problem more deeply